Presidents A & B Neighborhood Roadway Reconstruction

 Hi there, Getting ready to move my front yard plants from near the sidewalk.
 How far back should I go?
 10 feet?

-Karla Palmersheim asked 11 days agoThank you for your question.
+Karla Palmersheim asked about 2 months agoThank you for your question.
 There are two options for plantings:

 - Do nothing and the City will replace impacted plantings with the project at the conclusion of construction at no additional cost to you.